Docker Desktop

 Running containers

-Let’s run the hello-world image by either clicking the ‘Run’ button in the ‘Actions’ column, from the Images tab.
-Run button from Images tab.
+Let’s run the hello-world image by clicking the Run button in the Actions column, from the Images tab.

-If you look carefully, the ‘Containers’ tab on the left is highlighted.
+If you look carefully, the Containers tab on the left is highlighted.
 We are looking at a container now, not an image, and so we were re-located.

-Indeed, if we look carefully, we will find an ‘Exited (0)’ status under the container name, and a ‘Start’ button near the top-right corner.
-However, if we click on that button we will see the output duplicated in the logs, and the ‘Exited (0)’ status again.
-Clickling Start on the already run hello-world container.
+Indeed, if we look carefully, we will find an ‘Exited (0)’ status under the container name, and a Start button near the top-right corner.
+However, if we click on that button we will see the output duplicated in the logs, and the Exited (0) status again.

-The nature of most containers is ephimeral.
 They are meant to execute a process, and when the process is completed, they exit.
-We can confirm this by clicking on the ‘Containers’ tab on the left.
+We can confirm this by clicking on the Containers tab on the left.
 This will exit the container inspection and show us all the containers.
-Both containers in the list have a status ‘Exited’.
-Containers list.

-You may be wondering why if we have only run the hello-world image, you can see there are two containers.
-One of the containers we named, and the other has some gibberish as a name (Docker generated this randomly).
+You may be wondering why there are two containers, and not just one, given that we only used one image.
 As mentioned before, the image is used as a template, and as many containers as we want can be created from it.
-If we go back to the ‘Images’ tab and run hello world again, we’ll see a new container appear.
+Every time we run the image, a new container is created.

 Interacting with containers